rdmoll/Utilities/README.md

     parameters stored in these maps simply pass the value name from the parameter file as the key in the appropriate map object.

     See the "demo" folder for an example of how the use the ReadParams class.

+# Scalar1D, Scalar2D, and Scalar3D
+  DESCRIPTION :